Tractable hierarchies of convex relaxations for polynomial optimization on the nonnegative orthant: Representation theorems: Extension of P olya's Positivstellensatz

 Then $\Lambda_\g^{(i)}\cap \Lambda_{\boldsymbol{\eta}}^{(i)}=\emptyset$ if $\g\ne \boldsymbol{\eta}$ and $\N^n_{d_i}:=\cup_{\g\in\{0,1\}^n} \Lambda_\g^{(i)}$.
 In addition, for all $\a,\b\in \Lambda_\g^{(i)}$, $\a+\b\in 2\N^n$.
 Moreover, if $\a,\b\in\N^n_{d_i}$ and $\a+\b\in 2\N^n$, then there exists $\g\in \{0,1\}^n$ such that $\a,\b\in \Lambda_\g^{(i)}$.
 It implies that all blocks on the diagonal of $\bar{\mathbf{G}}^{(i)}$ must be

 This yields the desired results. \end{proof} \begin{remark} The block-diagonal structure in Proposition \ref{prop:sparsity.Pu} can be obtained by using TSSOS \cite{wang2021tssos}.
 For general input polynomials $f,g_i$, we cannot ensure that the maximal block size in this form is upper bounded or possibly goes to infinity as each $d_i$ increases.
-However, as shown in Remark \ref{re:non.block1.Pu}, we cannot obtain blocks of size one for this form.
-In order to improve this, we provide another representation with diagonal Gram matrices in the next corollary. \end{remark}
+However, as shown in Remark \ref{re:non.block1.Pu}, we cannot obtain blocks of size one for this form. \end{remark}